H1, 2022 ECommerce Trends and Key Predictions for Q3

 In this virtual event, Aaron Conant is joined by Udayan Bose, Founder and CEO of NetElixir, to discuss eCommerce trends and growth predictions.
 They talk about the pandemic’s impact on retail marketing, online and offline shopping, the trends that can be observed from the latest analytics, and key strategies businesses should focus on.

-NetElixir is a fanatically analytical digital marketing agency dedicated to helping eCommerce retailers find and acquire new high-value customers.
+NetElixir is a fanatically analytical AI-First Digital Agency dedicated to helping eCommerce retailers find and acquire new high-value customers.

 Co-Founder & CEO of NetElixir, Inc.